WarwickCDI/workshop-networks-a-skillsworkshop/README.md

 ![](images/fig16.png)

 Step 7.
-This setup has a **question** about the output from Step 6 above which is: **How many people or Quakers do you think are likely connected in the group or network per Step 5 output (see screenshot below)?** Save the project.
+This setup has a **question** about the output from Step 6 above which is: **How many Nodes do you think have many edges per Step 5 output (see screenshot below and recall the definition of Degree Centrality measure as well as the color scheme used)?** Save the project.

 ![](images/fig17.png)